plediii/route53-controller/README.md

 ## Creating a Lambda deployment

-If you prefer to upload function manually *route53-controller* can be used to create the AWS Lambda deployment package.
+If you prefer to upload the function manually *route53-controller* can be used to create the AWS Lambda deployment package.
 Follow, for example, the [AWS Lambda walkthrough](http://docs.aws.amazon.com/lambda/latest/dg/walkthrough-s3-events-adminuser-prepare.html).
 Create a lambda execution role with the required `route53-controller`